Akasha113/Zenify/GITHUB_MODELS_SETUP.md

 1. Go to [GitHub Settings > Developer settings > Personal access tokens](https://github.com/settings/tokens)
 2. Click "Generate new token" → "Generate new token (classic)"
-3. Give your token a descriptive name (e.g., "MindFul Jounral Chat API")
+3. Give your token a descriptive name (e.g., "MindFul Journal Chat API")
 4. Set an appropriate expiration date
 5. Select the following scopes:
    - `repo` (if your repo is private)